billy4479/mc-runner/README.md

 db_path: ./mc-runner.db
 connect_url: localhost:25565    # Where players should connect

+# The number of minutes to wait when there are no players online before stopping the server
+minutes_before_stop: 5

 # Restic config for automatic backups
 restic_path: /some/backup/path  # Where the backups live